arlobelshee/connectionwith.us/content/_index.md

 {{% /band %}}
 {{% band bg="light" id="logistics" %}}
 {{% div cssclass="block" %}}

 ### Do I need a car?

 We will ensure that all events on Friday and Saturday are either walking friendly to access or easy to car pool.

 ### Where's the ceremony?

-Right downtown Boulder at Rembrandt Yard … it's directly across from the Hotel Boulderado and a block from the popular downtown walking district.
+Right downtown Boulder at Rembrandt Yard ... it's directly across from the Hotel Boulderado and a block from the popular downtown walking district.

 ### Where should I stay?

 #### Hotel Boulderado

-Fantastic place to stay for the history lover and doesn't want to drive at all or walk far to anything!
+Fantastic place to stay for the history lover who doesn't want to drive at all or walk far to anything!

 #### St. Julien's Hotel & Spa